Alternative Septic Systems for Clay Soils: Tech That Works in Central Virginia.

 • Helps extend system lifespan in clay-rich areas

-Ideal for properties in Culpeper County or Fredericksburg, where topography and soil depth vary significantly.
+Ideal for a septic system in Culpeper County or Fredericksburg, where topography and soil depth vary significantly.

 • Drip systems that reduce nutrient runoff